 As the April showers bring May flowers, consider the following Spring maintenance:

-Debris (i.e. dirt, pollen, leaves, etc.) accumulates on the fan and in between the condenser coil fins of your cooling equipment.
+Spring Cleaning Portable Storage Containers.
+Debris (i.eClean your condenser fans and coils. dirt, pollen, leaves, etc.) accumulates on the fan and in between the condenser coil fins of your cooling equipment.
 Prolonged buildup of dirt will force the unit to work harder and longer.
 This will ultimately hinder the machine’s performance.
 Turn your unit off and give the coils a simple rinse with a garden hose.

 Check your evaporator coils